-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to hunting down apartment rentals in Bakersfield if you don't want to spend more than $1,600/month on rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to scoring affordable apartments in Bakersfield if you don't want to spend more than $1,300/month on rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

-According to Walk Score's assessment, the area around this address isn't very walkable, is somewhat bikeable and doesn't offer many public transit options.
+According to Walk Score, this location is somewhat walkable, isn't particularly bikeable and has some transit options.

 (Check out the complete listing here.)

-In the residence, you can expect high ceilings.
-Building amenities include outdoor space and garage parking.
-The property is dog-friendly.
+In the unit, expect to find carpeted floors and a dishwasher.
+Building amenities include a gym and secured entry.
+For those with furry friends in tow, this property is pet-friendly.
 Future tenants needn't worry about a leasing fee.

-According to Walk Score, this location requires a car for most errands, is somewhat bikeable and doesn't offer many public transit options.
+According to Walk Score, the surrounding area requires a car for most errands, is somewhat bikeable and offers limited transit options.